donwany/llm-ai-book/README.md

  - LLM Model Merging 🔗🤯

-Get ready to unlock the secrets behind today's most powerful AI models! 🔑✨ Grab your copy (https://a.co/d/gdxgO5T) now and embark on your LLM adventure! 🌟📖
+Get ready to unlock the secrets behind today's most powerful AI models! 🔑✨ Grab your copy on Amazon(https://a.co/d/gdxgO5T) now and embark on your LLM adventure! 🌟📖

 ### Author - Theophilus Siameh